 5. Cabinet Makeover: Flat-Fronts, Beadboard, and Bright Paint

 You don’t have to rip out your cabinets to get a retro feel.
-Paint goes a long way—think pale turquoise, buttery yellow, or pistachio green.
-Beadboard paneling on door fronts or a playful two-tone scheme can transform your space on a budget.
+Paint goes a long way, think pale turquoise, buttery yellow, or pistachio green.
+Beadboard paneling on door fronts or a playful two-tone scheme can refresh your space on a budget.

 Prefer a mod look?
 Flat-front cabinets with polished chrome or cup pulls are classic.
 And if you’re feeling brave, try a glossy finish for that lacquered, mid-century sheen.